The Boxall Profile Online

 There are two sets of norms for the Boxall Profile - one for children (nursery/primary school pupils), and the other for young people (secondary school students).
 On completion of an assessment, the scores of each individual student are compared to the standardised emotional literacy scores of "competently functioning" children of a similar age group.
 Individualised, achievable targets for social and emotional aptitudes are then set for the student which are reviewed and re-assessed periodically.

 Section I: Developmental strands

-Section I measures progress through the different aspects of development in the student's early years- the first part assesses the child and/or young person's organisation of learning experiences, the second assesses their internalisation of controls.
+This section measures progress through the different aspects of development in the student's early years- the first part assesses the child and/or young person's organisation of learning experiences, the second assesses their internalisation of controls.

 Section II: The Diagnostic Profile

-Section II consists of items describing behaviours that inhibit or interfere with the child's involvement in school- self-limiting features, undeveloped behaviour and unsupported development.
+This section consists of items describing behaviours that inhibit or interfere with the child's involvement in school- self-limiting features, undeveloped behaviour and unsupported development.
 They are directly or indirectly the outcome of impaired learning in the earliest years.
 The earlier in life children are identified, the greater the hope of being able to address and remediate their social, emotional and behavioural difficulties by offering the appropriate intervention and support.

-How to use the Boxall Profile
+How to use the Boxall Profile Online

 The Boxall Profile Online functionality includes: